Asymptotic Theories of Classes Defined by Forbidden Homomorphisms: Forbidden Digraphs

 \begin{theorem} Let $D$ be the dual of a finite set of oriented trees.
 Then there exists an $\ell \in {\mathbb N}$ such that the almost-sure theory of $\Csp(D)$ equals the almost-sure theory of $\Csp(T_\ell)$. \end{theorem}

 \begin{proof} Theorem~\ref{thm:main} implies that asymptotically almost surely a random $D$-coloured graph is such that all colours come from a copy $H$ of a blow-up of an orientation of $K_{\ell}$, for some $\ell \in {\mathbb N}$.
-By Lemma~\ref{lem:blowup}, $H$ is in fact isomorphic to $T_{\ell}$.
-Corollary~\ref{cor:T} implies that a labelled digraph from $\Csp(T_{\ell})$ has exactly one homomorphism to $T_{\ell}$.
+By Lemma~\ref{lem:blowup}, $H$ is in fact isomorphic to $T_\ell$.
+Now the same argument as in Corollary~\ref{cor:Tk} shows that a graph from $\Csp(D)$ asymptotically almost surely has exactly one homomorphism to $T_{\ell}$, and that the almost sure theory of $\Csp(D)$ equals the almost sure theory of $\Csp(T_\ell)$. \end{proof}